CorradoLanera/gpteasyr/README.md

 # `batch_result` call.
 res <- purrr::map_chr(results, get_content)
 res
 #> [1] "Why did the scarecrow win an award?\n\nBecause he was outstanding in his field... but his speeches were just deadly boring!"
-#> [2] "Why did the librarian get kicked off the plane?\n\nBecause it was overbooked, and she kept trying to check out the in-flight magazine!\n\nA bit boring, but interesting."
+#> [2] "Why did the mathematician break up with the statistician?\n\nBecause every time they went out, it was always a bit boring, but interesting!"
 #> [3] "Why did the scarecrow win an award?\n\nBecause he was outstanding in his field!\n\nHow nice, I loved it!"

 # You can cancel a batch job by its ID (if it isn't completed yet)